department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know not to remove my child from my benefits if they turn 18 but are still in school?
 Do I have to reapply?</button>
 <div id="questions-specific-child-school" class="usa-accordion-content">

-*Note: Will need to confirm if this is changing with the form being added to Vets.gov.*
+*Note: Will need to confirm if this is changing when the new paper form is released.*

 You’ll need to update your child’s school information in eBenefits.